Karthikeyan21001828/FindMaximum/README.md

 ```
 '''
 Program to the maximum marks without using builtin functions.
-Developed by: your name
+Developed by: Karthikeyan.K
-RegisterNumber:
+RegisterNumber: 21001828
 '''
 def max_marks(list1):
     max=0